pulumi/registry/themes/default/content/registry/packages/aws/installation-configuration.md

 First, make sure you have an IAM user in the [AWS console][iam-user-console] with **Programmatic access** and ensure it has sufficient permissions to deploy and manage your program's resources.
 If you know the precise resource types you wish to create and delete, we recommend restricting your IAM user's access to just those types.

-You'll also need an [aws access key][iam-manage-keys] for your user.
+You'll also need an [AWS access key][iam-manage-keys] for your user.
 There are two parts to each key, which you'll see in the IAM console after you create it:

 * `<YOUR_ACCESS_KEY_ID>`: your access key's ID
 * `<YOUR_SECRET_ACCESS_KEY>`: your access key's secret